Jopp-gh/Obsidian-Dune84/README.md

 - [License](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main#license)
 ---

-### Name
+### Dune
-I called my theme **Dune**, after a novel cycle from one of my favorite sci-fi writers, [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert).
+I called my theme after a novel cycle of [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert), one of my favorite sci-fi writers.
-His novels were incredibly successful and significantly influenced the **Sci-fi genre** afterwards, but nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
+His novels were incredibly successful and influenced everything related to **Sci-fi** afterwards, but nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
-**Dune from 1984** was a relatively tight-budget movie but nevertheless, a very artistic and spectacular cinematic transposition of Frank's Dune, very well narrated and worth to see as a whole - i continue to watch this movie from time to time and it seems to be an evergreen for me, which happens rarely to me.
+**Dune from 1984** was a relatively tight-budget movie but nevertheless, a very artistic and spectacular cinematic transposition of Frank's novel, very well narrated and worth to see as a whole - i continue to watch **David Lynch**'s Dune from time to time and it feels still great, even after many times watching.

-Recenty, we could see more movies/tv series of Dune, where i appreciated *background scenery* and *costume design*, but 2 components alone don't make a movie, so unfortunately, i wont cite them as successors here.
+Recenty, we could see more movies/tv series related to Dune, where i appreciated *background scenery* and *costume design*, but this aspects alone don't make a movie, so unfortunately, i won't cite them here as successors.

 ### Goal
 My **goal** with this theme was to improve Obsidian by removing some distractions / annoyances, adding missing features, improving, expanding on available features.
 Last but not least, I needed a change of colors, less extreme black - white values and everything printer friendly, no matter what theme (light / dark) I decided to use.
 Both core functions - printing and presentation (Export as PDF / Slide) got a refreshed look and were adapted to work on smaller interfaces too (phone).
 I tried my best to adapt Dune for tablets, i did this in emulation - since i do not own a tablet any support for this device needs **your feedback**